TheOdinProject/curriculum/dir/web_development_basics/how_does_the_web_work.md

 * What is HTML and how is it used?
 * What is CSS and how is it used?
 * What's the difference between static and dynamic web pages?
+* What is your browser's Web Inspector (aka Developer Tools) and how can you use it to poke around in a page's HTML?
 * What happens when you click "search" on google.com?

 ## Assignment: